lighthouse-no/sap-ms-teams-integration-poc/docs/basic_teams_app.md

 However, when `gulp manifest` runs, it issues a warning saying `Unable to find "1.16" amongst supported schemas.`

-This turns out to be more than a warning, because the manifest file is not built, which in turn means that the `./package` folder containing the app ZIP file is not created.
+This turns out to be more serious than just a warning because it prevents the manifest file from being built &mdash; which in turn means that the `./package` folder containing the app ZIP file is not created.

-Even though Microsoft state that `1.16` is the latest schema version, you must change the schema version in the `$schema` and `manifestVerions` fields in the template `./src/manifest/manifest.json` to be `1.13`, otherwise the build process fails.
+Even though Microsoft state that `1.16` is the latest schema version, you use schame version `1.13`.
+The version number needs to be changed in two places: the `$schema` and `manifestVerions` fields in the template `./src/manifest/manifest.json`.

+Now the `gulp manifest` file will behave itself.

 ```json
 {